Larawiz/docs/docs/README.md

 footer: MIT Licensed | Laravel is a Trademark of Taylor Otwell.
 Copyright © 2011-2020 Laravel LLC.
 ---

-## 🧙 Scaffold your database like magic
+## Scaffold your database like a 🧙

 This is just a tiny example of what Larawiz can do for you, **automatically**.